romans-adi/IdeaChronicler/README.md

 http://localhost:3000/api-docs/
 ```

-To have a permission for using API requests you must be a registered and verified.
-To receive a token for permit to use API you must send a POST request using endpoint
+To gain permission for using API requests, you must be registered and verified.
+To receive a token permitting API usage, you need to send a POST request using the following endpoint:

 ```
 http://localhost:3000/api/v1/auth/login
 ```

-Request must contain you login and password in body.
+The request must include your login and password in the request body.

-In response body you'll receive an authorization token which you can use for your next requests.
+In the response body, you will receive an authorization token, which you can use for subsequent requests.

-Example of response:
+Example response:

 ```
 {"token":"eyJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjo5LCJleHAiOjE2OTQzNjgwMTN9.FeDwYMzJe4zTSJjNQgIdYtyzQYPJ-nZ6GXPTJx6TqLw"}
 ```

-After you received token, you must specify it in header with a name "Authorization" as a key and use your token as value.
+Once you've received the token, you must specify it in the header with the name "Authorization" as the key and use your token as the value.

 Example CURL request:

 ```
 curl -X POST \
   -H "Content-Type: application/json" \